Charles R. Drew: Death

 Beginning in 1939, Drew traveled to Tuskegee, Alabama, to attend the annual free clinic at the John A. Andrew Memorial Hospital.
 For the 1950 Tuskegee clinic, Drew drove along with three other black physicians.
 Drew was driving around 8 a.m. on April 1.
 Still fatigued from spending the night before in the operating theater, he lost control of the vehicle.
 After careening into a field, the car somersaulted three times.
-The three other physicians suffered minor injuries.
-Drew was trapped with serious wounds; his foot had become wedged beneath the brake pedal.
+The three other physicians sustained minor injuries.
+Drew was trapped with severe wounds; his foot had become wedged beneath the brake pedal.

 When reached by emergency technicians, he was in shock and barely alive due to severe leg injuries.
 Drew was taken to Alamance General Hospital in Burlington, North Carolina.
 He was pronounced dead a half hour after he first received medical attention.
 Drew's funeral was held on April 5, 1950, at the Nineteenth Street Baptist Church in Washington, D.C.